mokhairymahmoud/stock-scanner/architecture.md

 ## Purpose
 This document describes the architecture for the MVP real‑time trading scanner.
 It is written to guide engineers and Copilot-style assistants implementing the system.
 The focus is on a production-minded, horizontally scalable, low-latency design that finishes a full scan cycle in <1s.

-**Last Updated**: Architecture refined with detailed service boundaries, storage strategy, and communication patterns.
+**Last Updated**: Architecture refined with detailed service boundaries, storage strategy, communication patterns, and Toplist feature.

 ---